hbuchel/heather-buchel.com/content/blog/2023/10/why-your-web-design-sucks.md

 ## Design decisions can only be pushed so far to the left before we realize the system is broken

-<blockquote class="bq bq--right">At what point do we stop and realize that we often set our design teams up for failure?</blockquote>

 We often talk about decisions that need to be made further left in the product development cycle.
 If only we could address accessibility, sooner.
 If only we could have understood how the API was going to work, sooner.
 I often feel like I'm ping ponging between these two scenarios:

 - "We would have caught this sooner if engineering was more involved in the design process".